Skip to main content

 Fallbacks and health

 Add fallback paths so a failed step doesn’t fail the whole run (notify, try an alternative provider, write defaults, or skip and continue).
 Watch success rate and set batch-health alerts.
 See Triggering for schedules and enrolment, and Monitoring for records and metrics.
+Batch health is declarative on the play: healthThreshold is the minimum percentage of successful runs (0–100) for a finished batch to count healthy, and healthAlertActions fire — each as its own run — when a batch lands below it.
+Actions take a connector action, an agent, or a tool:

 Using the UI